Pictures of the Floating World: Japanese Ukiyo-e Prints

 Opening 28 May 2021 / free entry

-Book your tickets here for 16 June – 1 August.
+Book your tickets here for 16 June – 5 September.
+Further tickets will be released in August.

 A new display featuring rarely seen Japanese Ukiyo-e prints alongside much-loved paintings from our collection will go on show in a new Spotlight Series celebrating the reopening of York Art Gallery next month.